Use marketing to your advantage

 3. Using icons.
 Famous people or popular characters are frequently used to both catch the eye and encourage shoppers to take one brand over another.
 Many foods aimed at children have favourite Disney characters or the latest TV star on the packaging.

-Like branding, this can work against us as a child can become hooked on one specific pot or jar.
+Like branding, this can work against you as a child can become hooked on one specific pot or jar.

-However, it can also work for us.
-We can use the same concept to make foods more appealing.
-Having a spiderman sticker on an apple or gluing a Frozen picture on the outside of a mini pottle that we put raisins in, can make that food more appealing.
+However, it can also work for you.
+You can use the same concept to make foods more appealing.
+Having a Bluey sticker on an apple or gluing a Frozen picture on the outside of a mini pottle that you put raisins in, can make that food more appealing.
 Research backs this up.

 Research also shows that children can be swayed by what their peers are doing.